 If you want to attempt a Mod Podge table project, check out this collection of 13 great ideas.
 They’re all unique – which one will you try?

-Scroll down to the bottom of the post to get a video of an IKEA lack makeover with Mod Podge!
+Watch the video in this post of an IKEA lack makeover with Mod Podge!
 Cathie and Steve show you an easy way to DIY a table – you’re going to love it.

 Have you ever Mod Podged a table?
 Re-doing furniture is pretty much my most favorite thing ever, and I don’t get to do these projects nearly as much as I like.

 My apartment is small, but soon I’m going to be moving into a new space which will allow me to makeover as much furniture as I want!
 I’m going to start with a large desk table first, and I can’t wait.

 Mod Podge Table Ideas